Nikos Nissiotis

 Nikolaos "Nikos" A. Nissiotis (alternate spelling: Nisiotis) (Greek: Νικόλαος "Νίκος" A. Νησιώτης; 21 May 1924 – 18 August 1986) was a Greek theologian, philosopher, university professor, and basketball coach.

-Basketball coach
+Basketball coaching career

 Nissiotis is largely credited with developing the sport of basketball in Greece.
-He was the head coach of the Greek League club Panellinios, during its famous "Golden Five", or "Fabulous Five" era, during the 1950s decade.
+He was the head coach of the Greek League club Panellinios Athens, during its famous "Golden Five", or "Fabulous Five" era, during the 1950s decade.
 With Panellinios, he won 3 Greek League championships, in the years 1953, 1955, and 1957.
-He also won two European International Club Tournament Championships with the club, as he won the 1955 Brussels Basketball Tournament and the 1956 San Remo Basketball Tournament.
+He also won two European-wide International Club Tournament Championships with the club, as he won the 1955 Brussels Basketball Tournament and the 1956 San Remo Basketball Tournament.
 While he was also a runner-up at the 1954 San Remo Tournament.
+The long-time Yugoslav national team head coach Aca Nikolić saw the team systems of Panellinios during those European International Club Tournaments, and he based what would eventually become known as the "Yugoslav basketball school" and later the "Serbian Basketball School" on them.

-He also coached the Greek national team.
+Nissiotis also coached the senior men's Greek national team.
 He led Greece to a bronze medal at the 1955 Mediterranean Games.
 He received the Olympic Order in 1986.
 He is a candidate to be inducted into the FIBA Hall of Fame as well.